 Myth #3: Carbs should be kept to a minimum or avoided entirely.

 Extremely low-carb diets can cause grogginess, headaches, and halitosis, among other issues.
 The USDA recommends that 45 to 65 percent of one’s diet comes from carbohydrates.
 Many high carb foods, like whole grains, fruits, and veggies, provide the body with essential nutrients that are harder if not impossible to find in animal-based foods.
 In addition to fat and protein, carbs qualify as a “macronutrient,” one of the body’s primary sources of energy.
-Moreover, it is more important to regulate the type rather than the amount of carbohydrates one consumes.
-For instance, many foods with complex carbs, such as whole grains and vegetables, are extraordinarily good for one’s health whereas many foods with simple carbs, such as white breads and sugary drinks, are not.
+Hence, it is more important to regulate the type rather than the amount of carbohydrates one consumes.
+Many foods with complex carbs, such as whole grains and vegetables, are extraordinarily good for one’s health whereas many foods with simple carbs, such as white breads and sugary drinks, are not.

 Myth #4: Eating plant-based is too expensive.

 A study published in the Journal of Hunger & Environmental Nutrition found that one can save about $750 a year on a plant-based diet compared with a 2,000 calorie diet that follows the federal MyPlate nutrition guidelines.
 In fact, one estimate showed that a starch-rich, plant-based diet is possible for under $4 a day.
-Further, through avoiding or reducing medical expenses from diet-related health complications, one can benefit from significant cost-savings following a plant-based diet.
+Further, through avoiding or reducing medical expenses from diet-related health complications, one can benefit from significant cost-savings on a plant-based diet.

 Myth #5: Animal products are needed for good health.